-We focus on the public gene expression (FPKM - Fragments Per Kilobase of transcript per Million mapped reads) quantification experiments of the TCGA program available on the open-access OpenGDC repository [18, 19] for running our analyses.
+We focus on the public gene expression (FPKM -Fragments Per Kilobase of transcript per Million mapped reads) quantification experiments of the TCGA program available on the open-access OpenGDC repository [18, 19] for running our analyses.
 Here, every kind of experimental data and metadata is first extracted from the Genomic Data Commons portal [20, 21], and then standardized into the free-BED format whose structure is described in the OpenGDC Format Definition documentation available at http://geco.deib.polimi.it/opengdc/.

-The gene expression quantification data contain the list of genes involved in the experiments with their genomic coordinates (defined as chromosome, start position, end position, and strand) and their quantitative information like the htseq-count (number of reads mapping to a specific gene), FPKM (Fragments Per Kilobase of transcript per Million mapped reads - it normalizes the read count based on gene length and the total number of mapped reads), and FPKM-UQ (same as FPKM but considering the upper quartile only).
+The gene expression quantification data contain the list of genes involved in the experiments with their genomic coordinates (defined as chromosome, start posi-tion, end position, and strand) and their quantitative information like the htseq-count (number of reads mapping to a specific gene), FPKM (Fragments Per Kilobase of transcript per Million mapped reads - it normalizes the read count based on gene length and the total number of mapped reads), and FPKM-UQ (same as FPKM but considering the upper quartile only).

 In this study, we focus on 17 out of 33 different tumor types (see Abbreviations section for the complete list of considered tumor types) available in the OpenGDC database, considering a number of paired normal-tumor samples ranging from a minimum of 9 (ESCA) to a maximum of 112 (BRCA).
-The number of samples for each tumor type is reported in Table ${\bf 1}$ and ${\bf 2}$.
+The number of samples for each tumor type is reported in Tables 1 and 2.

-For each cancer type and each patient, we compare paired normal and tumor gene expression GIs to assess whether they are significantly different.
-The actual difference between normal and tumor GIs is compared with a distribution of 1,000 artificial GI differences obtained by randomizing gene expressions of the two samples.

-For each cancer type and each patient, we compared paired normal and tumor gene expression GIs to establish whether they are significantly different.
-For a given cancer type, we build the set of samples $P = \{p_1, p_2, ..., p_n\}$ for which both normal and tumor gene expressions are available.
-The GIs of gene expression associated with each $p{\rm i}$ are indicated with $GI{\rm i}^{\rm T}$ and $GI{\rm i}^{\rm H}$ for normal and tumor samples, respectively.
-We define it as $GID(p_i) = GI_i^H - GI_i^T$: the difference between normal and tumor GIs.
-We then determine whether GID (p_i) value is statistically significant or, in other words, whether the observed value can attest that the two conditions show significantly different gene expression distributions when evaluated through the GI.
+For each cancer type and each patient, we compare paired normal and tumor gene expression GIs to assess whether they differ significantly.
+To this end, the actual observed difference between normal and tumor GIs is compared with a distribution of 1,000 artificial GI differences generated by randomizing gene expressions of the two samples.
+Specifically, for a given cancer type, we build the set of samples $P = \{p_1, p_2, \dots, p_n\}$ for which both normal and tumor gene expressions are available.
+The GIs of gene expression associated with each $p_i$ are indicated with $GI_i^{T}$ and $GI_i^{H}$ for normal and tumor samples, respectively.
+We define it as $GID(p_i) = GI_i^H - GI_i^T$ : the difference between normal and tumor GIs.
+We then determine whether $GID(p_i)$ value is statistically significant or, in other words, whether the observed value can attest that the two conditions show significantly different gene expression distributions when evaluated through the GI.
 The $GID(p_i)$ is a pure number that, in general, depends on the two distributions, so we have to compare it with an expected value obtained by taking the two distributions into consideration.
 We generate artificial pairs of random gene expression vectors by shuffling the two gene expression vectors.
 For each gene, we randomly associate to the first vector one out of the two gene expression values and we assign the other value to the other vector.
-Once the two randomized vectors are obtained, we compute the correspondent GIs, namely GI_i^{HR} and $= GI_i^{TR}$
+Once the two randomized vectors are obtained, we compute the correspondent GIs, namely $GI_i^{HR}$ and $= GI_i^{TR}$ and finally $GIDR(p_i) = GI_i^{HR} - GI_i^{HT}$ We iterate this procedure 1,000 times, obtaining a collection of $1,000 GIDR(p_i)$ and we then compute the z-score as: